-Giotto di Bondone was born around 1266 from farmers in Colle di Vespignano in Mugello near Florence.
+Giotto di Bondone was born in a typical Tuscan farmhouse around 1266 from farmers in Colle di Vespignano in Mugello near Florence.
 Legend has it that Giotto was discovered by Cimabue while he was portraying his sheeps on a stone.
 Thereby around 1272 Giotto is apprentice of Cimabue in Florence near Santa Maria Novella.
 Together with Cimabue goes to Assisi and Rome.

 Around 1290 he opens his own workshop.
 Another legend has it that was Cimabue himself to suggest Giotto opening his activity when he tried to chase away a fly painted by Giotto.
 Few years later he goes to Assisi and fresco the Upper Church with the Life of Saint Francis.